Inside: The perfect DIY Yardzee game, including how to make your Yardzee bucket and scorecard.

 And you can get your own kids and the whole family to have just as much fun with this DIY Yardzee Game!
 It’s even fun to make it together!
 It’s kind of like growing a garden… kids are more inclined to eat the food if they helped grow it.
 Maybe your kids will be more inclined to play the game if they helped make it!

-How to DIY Yardzee Backyard Game:
+How to make a DIY Yardzee Backyard Game:

 This simple and easy DIY includes how to make your Yardzee dice, Yardzee bucket and Yardzee Scorecard!